-Since 1998, The Ethical Property Company has grown from two people with a vision to family of five companies and one charity, operating in four countries and employing over 100 people.
+Since 1998, Ethical Property has grown from two people with a vision to a family of five companies and one charity, operating in four countries and employing over 100 people.
 Built around strong management, values, transparency and a firm conviction that it is possible to make money whilst doing good, we have worked hard to ensure that our values remain as strong today as they were in 1998.

 - Equity and fairness – through the provision of property we support organisations that are striving to create a more equal and just society